Pedro Proença: Refereeing career

 On 13 May 2012, he was chosen to referee the 2012 UEFA Champions League Final, between Chelsea and Bayern Munich.

 He was named one of the 12 referees selected by UEFA to take charge of games at the UEFA Euro 2012.
 He was in charge of the Group C fixture between Spain and Republic of Ireland on 10 June 2012, Group D fixture between Sweden and France on 19 June 2012 and the quarter-final between England and Italy on 24 June 2012.
 On 29 June 2012, UEFA announced that he would referee the final between Spain and Italy, thus becoming the first Portuguese to referee a European Championship final.
 Like Howard Webb, who refereed the 2010 FIFA World Cup Final, he also refereed the Champions League final in the same year as taking charge of the final of a major international tournament.

 On 22 January 2015, Proença announced his retirement from refereeing.

 Administrative roles

 On 3 July 2015, he was elected for the UEFA Referees Committee.
 Later that month, on 28 July, he was elected the new president of the Professional Football League.

+On 30 November 2023, Proença was formally appointed President of the European Leagues.
+He had previously served as a member of the organisation's Board of Directors since 2015.
+As President, he was nominated as the European Leagues' representative on the UEFA Executive Committee.

 In February 2025, he announced his candidacy for the presidency of the Portuguese Football Federation.